Using I/O with MicroPython on the Pi Pico

 Note

-Choose the functions couple that speak to you the most.
-For example,
+Choose the functions pair that speaks to you the most.
+For example, .on()

-function is useful when the value is stored in a
+is useful when the value is stored in a variable Pin.value(my_variable)

 output_state=1